 Write the following numbers using digits:

-One million, five hundred and sixty two thousand, eight hundred and sixty.
+Six million, four hundred and fourteen thousand, eight hundred and four.

 How did you use this starter?
 Can you suggest